Introduction: What Is IELTS and Why Does It Matter for Your Future?

 Common pitfalls:

-- Trying to understand every word (you don’t need to!)
+❌ Trying to understand every word (unnecessary!)

-- Not managing time and rushing the final passage
+❌ Poor time management, rushing final passage

-- Confusing “Not Given” with “False” or “No”
+❌ Confusing “Not Given” with “False/No”

-- Letting difficult vocabulary derail you
+❌ Letting difficult vocabulary derail progress

 Section 3: Writing (60 Minutes)